 Lyle developed many medical professional relationships that came to recognize the value of what we do.
 These include A.J.
 Mundt MD.
 Chair of Radiation Medicine and Applied Sciences at UCSD and Richard Lam MD of Prostate Cancer Specialists who speak to us every year to keep us informed of latest developments related to our disease.
 When they speak, the audience sometimes overflows the seating.
 The national organization Prostate Cancer Research Institute awarded Lyle the Harry Pinchot National Patients Advocacy Award for Prostate Cancer for 2009.
 He was instrumental in successfully nominating me for that award in 2014.

-A staff of unpaid volunteers eventuated, that helped develop a library which is set up at each meeting, advertising, tri-page brochures, a monthly newsletter and a DVD is created for each meeting which is available via PayPal at a low cost.
+A staff of unpaid volunteers eventuated, that helped develop a library which is set up at each meeting, advertising, tri-page brochures and a monthly newsletter.
 A very good website www.ipcsg.org has been developed that provides very useful notices and helpful information.